egocious/Slideshow/README.md

 - Create a Carousel/Slideshow with 6 different images

-- Code stored in branch 'main'.
+- Code stored in branch 'master'.

 - The hosted link to my repo github is https://egocious.github.io/Slideshow/